-The Assessment Scale is designed to make two different risk assessments: one for inherent risk and another for residual risk (after controls), in accordance with their potential impact, likelihood of occurrence and exposure.
+The assessment process is based on an Assessment Scale designed to make two different risk assessments: one for inherent risk and another for residual risk (after controls), in accordance with their potential impact, likelihood of occurrence and exposure.

-To assess the possible impact should the risk occur, circumstances such as the following have been taken into account: the complexity of transactions and applicable rules, the volume of transactions, the complexity of calculations, application of judgements, estimates or projections, may be subject to fraud, has been identified by internal/external auditor in the past, errors committed in the past.
+To assess the possible impact should the risk occur, circumstances such as the following have been taken into account: the complexity of transactions and applicable rules, the volume of transactions, the complexity of calculations, application of judgements, estimates or projections, items that may be subject to fraud, items identified by internal/external auditor in the past, errors committed in the past.